Chances are, you've probably spent an afternoon falling down a rabbit hole of YouTube videos.

 General YouTube User Demographics

-70% of viewers bought from a brand after seeing content on YouTube.
+- 70% of viewers bought from a brand after seeing content on YouTube.
 (Google Ads)

-YouTube is the top video streaming app, and the average user spends 23.2 hours per month watching content.
+- YouTube is the top video streaming app, and the average user spends 23.2 hours per month watching content.
 (App Annie)

 YouTube Age Demographics

-21.2% of YouTube's global audience is between 25 and 34, and 17% is between 35 and 44.
+- As of 2022, 20.2% of YouTube's advertising audience is between 25 and 34 – the largest group – and 15.5% is between 35 and 44.
 (Hootsuite)

 YouTube Gender Demographics